This post is sponsored by Applebee’s. All opinions are my own.

-After a day of buying gifts for my family, I decided to stop by Applebee’s to recharge with a quick drink and some food during Happy Hour.
+After a day of buying gifts for my family, I decided to stop by Applebee’s to recharge with a quick drink and some food during Happy Hour at Applebee’s

 I ordered a Dollar L.I.T. and took a sip.
 The drink was tasty and refreshing.
 I decided to spread a little Christmas cheer by buying a round of Dollar L.I.T.s for everyone in the bar area.

 As the server started passing out drinks, the patrons looked confused at first but raised their glass when she pointed me out as the guy who was buying the drinks.

 There were about 15 people in the bar area and I quickly became everyone’s best friend.

 Fifteen bucks was a small price to pay to brighten people’s day especially when you consider that one drink could cost $15 at some bars.

 Because of my generosity, several of the patrons offered to buy me a drink.
 As you can see by the photo below, I got to sample almost everything from the Applebee’s Happy Hour menu (Lemondrop, Washington Apple, Kamikazi, Redheaded).